dltxio/idem-old/README.md

 User onboards to the app via their Mobile number.

 ### Step 2: New private key
-The app will automatically create a 256-bit private key on the device.
+The app will automatically create a 256-bit private key on the device or allow users to add a mnemonic seed phrase based on the bitcoin BIP39 standard.
 This will be used to sign messages using ESDCA to third parties.

 ### Step 3: Upload data